John Gruber

-John Gruber (born 1973) is a technology blogger, UI designer, and one of the inventors of the Markdown markup language.
+John Gruber (born 1973) is a technology blogger, UI designer, and creator of the Markdown markup language.
+Gruber writes the Apple enthusiast blog Daring Fireball and hosts its accompanying podcast, The Talk Show.

 History

 Gruber is from Philadelphia, Pennsylvania.
-He received his Bachelor of Science in computer science from Drexel University, then worked for Bare Bones Software (2000–02) and Joyent (2005–06).
+He received his Bachelor of Science in computer science from Drexel University, and worked for Bare Bones Software (2000–02) and Joyent (2005–06).

 In 2004, Aaron Swartz and Gruber worked together to create the Markdown language, with the goal of enabling people "to write using an easy-to-read and easy-to-write plain text format, optionally convert it to structurally valid XHTML (or HTML)".

+Media

 Daring Fireball

-Since 2002, Gruber has written and produced Daring Fireball, a technology-focused blog.
-He has described his Daring Fireball writing as a "Mac column in the form of a weblog."
-It was partly inspired by kottke.org by Jason Kottke.
+Since 2002, Gruber has written and produced Daring Fireball, a technology-focused weblog.
+He has described his Daring Fireball writing as a "Mac column in the form of a weblog".
 The site is written in the form of a tumblelog called The Linked List, a linklog with brief commentary, in between occasional longform articles that discuss Apple products and issues in related consumer technology.
 Gruber often writes about user interfaces, software development, Mac applications, and Apple's media coverage.

-The blog's name comes from Gruber's childhood aspiration for a career as a human cannonball stuntman act named the Daring Fireball.
-His costume was to be "a complete rip-off of Evel Knievel combined with the Dallas Cowboys", and the blog's logo (Unicode character U+272A ✪ "Circled White Star") references the helmet he designed for the act.

-In 2004, Gruber began selling memberships, where readers donate an amount of money annually and gain access to other perks.
-The perks included more detailed feeds, but Gruber has downplayed the importance of the extra features, comparing them to "PBS tote bags."
-Daring Fireball logo T-shirts are also sold, which include a membership.

-For most of the time when Daring Fireball was a part-time project, Gruber worked as an independent web designer; between late 2005 and April 2006, Gruber's worked at Joyent where he helped with the TextDrive acquisition.

-In April 2006, Daring Fireball became Gruber's full-time job, funded by advertisement revenue, membership fees, T-shirt sales, and donations from software projects also hosted on the site, such as Markdown.
-From 2006 to 2017, the site displayed advertisements from The Deck, an advertising network serving sites like A List Apart and 37signals in addition to Daring Fireball.
-In addition to this, many Amazon.com links once carried Daring Fireball's referral ID, and the site's preferences once included a choice of local Amazon store.
-Amazon removed Daring Fireball from their affiliate program for a violation of their terms of service.
+On Daring Fireball, Gruber tends to cover Apple in a positive manner and defend Apple against criticism.
+Media outlets have described Gruber as an Apple "fanboy" in conjunction with his writing on the website; Gruber responded in a 2011 interview that although he does not use the term fanboy, he supports Apple because he appreciates the company.